 VK4GED RMS on HF bands in Queensland, Australia

-Our monoband RMS is usually on the 40 metre band.
-We 'shadow' VK4DJC's RMS which is on the same frequency 7060.0 kHz dial.
-There's 400 kilometres between us, so select whichever station gives best access to Winlink email from your location.
+Our monoband RMS is usually on the 40 metre band, on the same frequency as VK4DJC's RMS on 7050.5 kHz dial.
+With 380 kilometres between us, select whichever station gives you best access to Winlink email.

-More recently, we have been testing the dipole with one standard length whip and one Shark mini (shorter) whip.
-The mini version fits easier on our balcony where antennas are mounted.
-There seems to be about an S-point difference between the standard and mini antennas.
+Sometimes the 40 metre dipole comprises one standard length whip and one Shark mini (shorter) whip.
+The mini version fits easier on our balcony amongst the outdoor furniture.
+There might be about an S-point difference between the standard and mini versions.
+Having three mobile whips on 40 metres gives the capability for Winlink HF portable.

-On request, to check propagation, mobile whips can be mounted on top of a vertical pole, providing omnidirectional signals on the 80, 40, 30, 20, 12 or 10 metre bands.
+On request, to check propagation with your station, we can mount mobile whips on top of a 4.5m telescopic vertical pole, providing omnidirectional Winlink signals on the 80, 40, 30, 20, 12 or 10 metre bands.
+On days when we're not on 40 metres, we tend to be on either 80 metres or 30 metres to keep coverage reasonably local.

 The RMS settings are: